ckeditor/ckeditor4/tests/plugins/widget/integration/selection/manual/linemerge.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: widget, undo, wysiwygarea, toolbar, magicline, resize, elementspath, sourcearea, htmlwriter

-1. Start selection at the middle of the second paragraph (`^`) and release mouse button over the image.
+1. Start selection at the middle of the second paragraph (`^`) and release mouse button over the widget.
 1. Press `CTRL + X` keyboard shortcut.

 	**Expected:** Selected text from a paragraph is removed.